robinbakkerus/junit-xslx-loader6/README.md

-# junit-xslx-loader7
+# junit-xslx-loader6

-This is a (Java7) library that makes it very easy to populate in your junit tests, the objects with testdata coming from Excel(2007) **.xlsx** files.
+This is a (Java6) library that makes it very easy to populate in your junit tests, the objects with testdata coming from Excel(2007) **.xlsx** files.
+(this is a (more verbose) backport of junit-xlst-loader7)

 # Setup instruction
 In the coming weeks I want to post the jar file to the maven-repository.
 For now do the following: